 For example, CRM software like LeadSquared generates lead scores based on customer engagement.
 It factors in things like time spent on the website, pages visited, questions answered, etc. The higher the score, the greater the possibility of conversion.

 A very recent addition to the features and benefits of CRM software is real-time data access.
 Needless to say, access to real-time data can make a huge difference.

 For instance, a potential customer spending a good amount of time on a particular product listing might only need a gentle push to buy it.
 If a sales representative contacts them at the right time and resolves their concern, the probability of a successful sale becomes high.

 With real-time data, you can adapt to such sudden changes in the market and make better decisions for your business, making it one of the best benefits of CRMs.

 CRMs hold a lot of data on your leads and customers.
-Analyzing this data can make all the difference to how you make business decisions.
-With insights from the analytics features offered by the CRMs, you can get a clue into customer behavior.
+Analyzing this data can make all the difference in how you make business decisions.
+With insights from the analytics features offered by the CRM, you can get a clue into customer behavior.

 You’d also be able to see the performance of your sales, marketing, and customer service teams at a glance using CRM analytics.

 Here’s what sales analytics on a CRM would look like.